GhostTechNL/GhostTechNL/README.md

 - 👋 Hi, I’m @GhostTechNL
-- 👀 I’m interested in gaming & developing of things like arduino, web apps and other things.
+- 👀 I’m interested in gaming & developing things like arduino, web apps and other things.
 I also like to engineer things.
 - 🌱 I’m currently learning to become a great programmer.
 - 📫 How to reach me = 'Just send me a message';